You are viewing information on version v2 of the Winnipeg Transit Open Data Web Service API.

 Wildcard Queries

-Wildcard queries are queries which do their best to match whatever string you provide.
-They're useful for doing things like quickly looking up resources based on a name.
-Like filter queries, wildcard queries potentially return multiple results.
+Wildcard queries are queries that match on a string you provide.
+They're useful for looking up resources based on a name.
+Like filter queries, wildcard queries can return multiple results.

 eg. https://api.winnipegtransit.com/v2/stops:glas?api-key=YOUR-API-KEY